devedevo/blog/aboutme.md

 *My name is Hardy Scheel and I live in the western corner of Germany in a big town called [Cologne](https://goo.gl/maps/4HdXxkBrVhZFC8uF8){:target="_blank"} or Köln as we say.*

 ## My favourite topics
 *I’m very interested in software development and computer science in general.
-Besides I've a lot of various interests that differ from time to time, like making music, playing guitar, researching in politics and history, or doing some sports.*
+Besides, I've a lot of various interests that differ from time to time, like making music, playing guitar, researching in politics and history, or doing some sports.*

-## My skills
+## My current skills
-*A summary of topics I am working on, have worked on in the past and things I'm dealing with:*
+A summary of topics I am working on or dealing with:

-Java, JavaFX &bull; JavaScript, Angular &bull; Python &bull; PHP &bull; Perl &bull; Docker, Vagrant, HyperV, Virtual Box &bull; PostGreSQL, MySQL, MariaDB, Oracle DB 11 & 12 &bull; RaspberryPi, Arduino
+*Currently, I force my time towards front- and backend web development for business applications.
+Over time, I'm trying to go with full stack web development with JavaScript and Java technologies.*
+- JavaScript (>= ECMA2015), TypeScript 4
+- MEAN stack: Angular 10, Node.js Express
+- MySQL/MariaDB, PostGreSQL
+- Development based on Model View Control architecture and component based
+- Docker

-try out algorithms &bull; MV* architecture pattern (like MVC, MVP, MVVM) and frameworks &bull; networks &bull; computer hardware components
+*What else?
+I like, and I do continuous learning in a broad aspect of computer science.
+E.g.: I try out algorithms &bull; use MV* architecture pattern (like MVC, MVP, MVVM) and some frameworks &bull; networks &bull; computer hardware components*

+## Things I did in the past, and things I also do

+- Require management and development for business applications and web development.
+- Java SE (>= 6), JavaFX &bull; Python &bull; PHP &bull; Perl
+- Oracle DB 11 & 12
+- Vagrant, HyperV, Virtual Box
+- RaspberryPi, Arduino

-music recording &bull; ProTools, Cubase, Studio One &bull; microphoning &bull; drum pattern programming &bull; music composition
+In audio tech.
+I did: music recording &bull; ProTools, Cubase, Studio One &bull; microphoning &bull; drum pattern programming &bull; music composition

 <!--
 ## My works (currently)